AmigaMaster/Simple-Game-Solutions/README.md

 ## 7. Tips and Tricks

-If you are unsure how to implement something in markdown so is stays readable, see the following tips I experienced while writing my first solutions.
+If you are unsure how to implement something in markdown so it stays readable, see the following tips I experienced while writing my first solutions.

 ### 7.1.
 Inserting Web Links